Ravnur-Inc/ams-api-replacement-demo-app/sdk-azure-resource-manager-demo/Readme.md

 7. The output of the program will look like this:
     ![image](../docs/img/demo-app-console-screentshot.png)
-    > [!NOTE]
-    > A job can stay in Queued state for a minute.
-The Ravnur-hosted RMS instance is shared, so potentially it can take even longer if all VMs in the pool are occupied.
+    > [!NOTE] A job can stay in the Queued state for two or three minutes.
+The Ravnur-hosted RMS instance used for testing is shared, so potentially it can take even longer if all VMs in the pool are occupied.
 The encoding pool size is configurable, so if you need to support 20 concurrent encoding jobs, for example, you can set the pool size to meet your needs.
 8. Grab a streaming URL and test the playback in a player: https://hlsjs.video-dev.org/demo/ - for HLS https://reference.dashif.org/dash.js/latest/samples/dash-if-reference-player/index.html - for DASH<br>